edelbluth/blackred/README.rst

   blacklist entry is reset to ``blackred.BlackRed.Settings.BLACKLIST_TTL_SECONDS``.
 So if this is set to ``True`` (that's the default value) and a blocked user tries to login after 12 hours after blacklisting, his blacklist time is increased to another 24 hours.
+- ``blackred.BlackRed.Settings.ANONYMIZATION``: If required, you can turn this on (set it to ``True``) when BlackRed should not store IP addresses, usernames etc. as plain text.
+A hash value is used instead.
+This setting might be necessary to get data protection policy compliant.

 Defaults for new instances